numerodix/networktest/README.rst

    Loopback interface?
 Link-local?
 Or is it a network that allows me to route packets to the Internet (the kind we want)?

-2. **What ip addresses do I have on the networks I'm connected too?** These are addresses that should be reachable (ie. pingable) from myself.
+2. **What ip addresses do I have on the networks I'm connected to?** These are addresses that should be reachable (ie. pingable) from myself.

 3. **What gateways do I have?** A gateway (or router) is a host on my network